 A King’s Castle – Two married family men share valuable insight with married and single men alike of how to succeed in their marriage and raise a family from a Red Pill perspective that doesn’t use the word “Alpha” every sentence.
 I can’t recommend them enough.

 AverageMarriedDad– a guy who dispenses some laid back but great advice for married men and has a great list of movies to watch as a couple.
 (Hasn’t posted in several months.)

 American Dad – A married ex-military father of three dispenses wisdom and knowledge on almost a daily basis with an Orthodox influence and a genuine flair.
 His goal is to honor fathers – a rare desire these days.

 Dalrock: “Thoughts from a happily married father on a post feminist world.”
 He covers alot of the current Christian passivity on the overt feminist rebellion within it.

 Orthosphere- The name should imply the orthodoxy, but with a foundation in “conservative” if not dissident right thought.

 Jacobite Mag: A post-political rightward think tank like magazine that is for those with a decent attention span who can enjoy long form articles.
 It’s geared toward serious intellectuals.

 The article on why the Right needs joy was a much needed voice in the morbid despairing dark that we so often see on the dissident right.

-The Fifth Political Theory: A surprising non nationalist theory that the future of the cultural west is in becoming a stateless diaspora.
+The Fifth Political Theory: – NOW DEFUNCT.
+A surprising non nationalist theory that the future of the cultural west is in becoming a stateless diaspora.
 His “red pill” is that the nation can’t be saved.
 “5PT is about studying, defining, and implementing the ideal of the diasporic tribe.”

 Social Matter: Online magazine that proposes NeoReactionary thought as well as an intellectual podcast.
 It’s less about ranting and more about critical analysis and political thought.